SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/managing-tenants.html.md

 #### Usage statistics

-The information on the microservice usage is presented in the **Tenants** > **Usage Statistics** page in the Administration application.
+The information on the microservice usage is presented in the **Usage Statistics** in the **Tenants** menu of the Administration application.

 ![Tenant statistics](/guides/images/users-guide/Administration/admin-subtenants-usage-statistics-microservice.png)

-For more details, you may refer to the [Tenant usage statistics](https://cumulocity.com/guides/reference/tenants/#tenant-usage-statistics) API in the **Reference guide** under the **Tenants** section.
+For more details, you may refer to **Tenants** > [Tenant usage statistics](/guides/reference/tenants/#tenant-usage-statistics) in the **Reference guide** under the **Tenants** section.
 Note that details are available only for daily usage.
 For a summary query only the sum of all issued requests is returned.

 #### Scaling

-Auto scaling monitors your microservices and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.
+Auto-scaling monitors your microservices and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.
 It is easy to configure the microservice scaling by setting the property `scale` in the [Microservice manifest](https://cumulocity.com/guides/reference/microservice-manifest/).

-For instance, when you have a microservice set with scale policy AUTO and the CPU usage points that it is needed to start a new microservice instance for three hours, the billing logs like (24/24 + 3/24) * consumed resources.
+For instance, when you have a microservice with scale policy set to AUTO and the CPU usage points that it is needed to start a new microservice instance for three hours, the billing logs like (24/24 + 3/24) * consumed resources.

 24/24 - one instance active for the whole day<br>
  3/24 - second instance active only three hours